 Best Time Of Year To Go Shelling

-No matter what time of year you visit Fort Myers & Sanibel area you are sure to find some amazing seashells.
-The winter months are the best time of year for shelling because this is when the winds are strong the waves bring the most shells to shore.
+No matter what time of year you visit the Fort Myers & Sanibel area, you are sure to find some amazing seashells.
+The winter months are the best time of year for shelling because this is when the winds are strong and the waves bring the most shells to shore.
 Head to the beach at low tide for the best selection.

 Related Article: 3 Days in Fort Myers

 There are so many seashells in Fort Myers the tourism board even shelldazzled their Volkswagon Bug into the “Shell Love Bug”.
-There are over 20,000 shells and countless hours of labor and bottles of glue.
+There are over 20,000 shells, countless hours of labor, and bottles of glue.
 All the shells were handpicked from the local Fort Myers & Sanibel beaches.

 Have you gone searching for seashells?
 If so, what’s the best beach for seashells that you’ve ever been to?